vesoft-inc/nebula/docs/get-started.md

 `ps -ef | grep nebula`

-to display the servie's running status.
+to display the services' running status.

 Please make sure the services are working.